 West North Central division

-The U.S. multiple-jobholding rate has declined gradually or remained flat each year since peaking at 6.2 percent in 1996.3 Forty-eight states and the District of Columbia had lower multiple-jobholding rates in 2012 than in 1996.
-The remaining two states had rates that were unchanged or only marginally higher over that 16-year span.
-The largest declines from 1996 to 2012 occurred in Missouri (-3.7 percentage points), Idaho (-3.5 points), and Hawaii (-3.2 points).
+The U.S. multiple-jobholding rate has declined gradually or remained flat each year since peaking at 6.2 percent in 1996.
+Among the states, 47 states and the District of Columbia had lower multiple-jobholding rates in 2013 than in 1996.
+The remaining 3 states had rates that were only marginally higher over that 17-year span.
+The largest declines from 1996 to 2013 occurred in Hawaii and Wisconsin (-3.6 percentage points each), Idaho (-3.4 points), and Montana (-3.3 points).

-2 The South region is composed of the East South Central, South Atlantic, and West divisions.
+2 The South region is composed of the East South Central, South Atlantic, and West South Central divisions.